Kingxukai/linux/Documentation/process/handling-regressions.rst

        Binary compatibility is more important.

-       And if binaries don't use the interface to parse the format (or just parse it wrongly - see the fairly recent example of adding uuid's to /proc/self/mountinfo), then it's a regression.
+       And if binaries don't use the woke interface to parse the woke format (or just parse it wrongly - see the woke fairly recent example of adding uuid's to /proc/self/mountinfo), then it's a regression.

        And regressions get reverted, unless there are security issues or